 Department of Pupil Personnel Services

-The Shamong School District’s Pre-K (Preschool) Program for the 2020-2021 school year will be a full day program for classified students only.
-As a result, there will be no ‘lottery’ for inclusion students (regular ed) in the program next school year (September 2020 – June 2021).
+The Shamong School District’s Pre-K (Preschool) Program for the 2021-2022 school year will be a half day program for classified preschool students only.
+As a result, there will be no ‘lottery’ for inclusion students (regular ed) in the program for the 2021-2022 school year.